GeorgeAdamon/ways-to-render-1M-cubes/README.md

 * Works with real-time Shadows, Lightmapping, Light/Reflection Probes, Physics.
 #### Cons
 * Memory-hungry since each **visual** instance is also a separate GameObject (Transform + MeshFilter + MeshRenderer).
-* Adds Editor overhead, since the Scene file will now contain 1 million objects.
+* Adds Editor overhead, since the Scene file will now contain 1 million individual objects.
+* Increases the project size, since each instance's description is embedded into the file.
-* Updating the MaterialPropertyBlock requires serial iteration through all of the instances
+* Updating the MaterialPropertyBlock requires serial iteration through all of the instances.
-* Performance is dependent on the total amount of triangles that need to be rendered (Instances x Triangles per Instance)
+* Performance is dependent on the total amount of triangles that need to be rendered (Instances x Triangles per Instance).

 ---